 Trader Joe’s EVERYDAY SEASONING (grinder), Onion Salt, Ground Turmeric, Ground Cumin, TJ’s AJIKA blend, TJ Smoked Spanish Paprika, TJ Zaatar spice blend, Black pepper, PINK SEA SALT.
 A pinch of cinnamon.
 A small glug of olive oil.
 MIX everything well so all the spices are mixed in.
 Let it marinate in fridge for 2-6 hours or overnight or up to 2-3 days.
 When ready to cook, just make it as you normally grill TJ’s Shawarma chicken thighs.
 You can of course also make this instead with CHICKEN BREASTS if you prefer white meat but just be very careful about not overcooking them.
 I like to cook a sliced onion in the same pan as I grill the chicken.

-I’ve been hearing a lot about how stores are shrinking some items as opposed to an outright price increase to kind of disguise price increases from us consumers.
-This is “Shrinkflation”
+I’ve been hearing a lot about how stores are shrinking items as opposed to an outright price increase to try to disguise price increases from us consumers.
+This is known as “ShrinkFlation”

 Look carefully at the sign.
 The sign says the jar of this (very good!) marinara sauce contains “26 ounces”.
-If you look at the label on the jar, it says “24 oz“.
-Clearly a jar of this marinara use to contain 2 more oz.
-I assume this change was fairly recently since they didn’t have time to change the sign.
+They hadn’t gotten to fixing the sign yet because you may notice the label on the jar, says “24 oz“.
+Clearly this marinara use to contain 2 more oz.
+Trader Joe’s shrunk the amount instead of a price raise?

 Shrinking packages and the amounts in them is one way vendors try to hide a price increase – by giving you less even thought they didn’t raise the price hoping you won’t notice.
 This is referred to as SHRINKFLATION.
 Someone clearly goofed up at my TJ’s and forgot to change the sign but no doubt they will soon lest you know what really happened to the missing 2 ounces of sauce!